rust-lang/rfcs/text/0000-sized-hierarchy.md

 However, it would still be backwards-incompatible to relax the `Sized` bound on a trait's associated type[^4] for the proposed traits.

+It is possible further extend this hierarchy in future by adding new traits between those proposed in this RFC or after the traits proposed in this RFC without breaking backwards compatibility, depending on the bounds that would be introduced[^5].

 [^1]: Adding a new automatically implemented trait and adding it as a bound to
       an existing function is backwards-incompatible with generic functions.
 Even though all types could implement the trait, existing generic functions will be